AdobeDocs/campaign-standard-learn.en/help/communication-channels/mobile/in-app/broadcast-in-app-message.md

 ---
 # Broadcast an In-App message

 You can broadcast an In-App message, targeting all users of a mobile app whether or not Adobe Campaign has their profile information.
-To broadcast a message you need to use the **[!UICONTROL Target all users of a mobile app template]** when configuring the In-App message.

 Some of the pertinent use cases in this category are:

 * Send a mobile app tutorials to first time app launchers or
 * Announcements for new feature releases

+Learn how the configure and use the broadcast template to target all users of your mobile app.

 >[!VIDEO](https://video.tv.adobe.com/v/26199?quality=12)